There are several restrictions on when and where children are allowed to work.

 - children in entertainment – chaperone licences

-Children can work part-time from 13 onwards but must apply to us for a work permit.
+Children can work part-time if they are 13 years-old or older but must apply to us for a work permit.
 We will issue a work permit if we think that the child's health, welfare and education will not be damaged by the job.
 The child must also be fit and able to do the work.

 Employers must get work permits for all children in their employment.
 The child's parent or guardian, and school head teacher, must sign the application form.